VAuthenticator/vauthenticator/README.md

 ## Features
 Right now it is based, as said before to the latest version on spring oauth2/open id connect framework [spring-authorization-server](https://github.com/spring-projects-experimental/spring-authorization-server).
-The services that you need are repository-service for keypair RSA certificate and a configuration-server for configurations.

 Client Applications, roles and openid projection of accounts are stored in a DynamoDB, while for authorization code, distributed session store and distributed cache, Redis store is my choice.
-VAuthenticator and the [account-service](https://github.com/mrFlick72/account-service) are synchronized with a secure AWS SQS channel, while the RSA key pair are created from KMS Customer Master Key stored on Dynamo, private key crypted via KMS of course
+VAuthenticator and the [account-service](https://github.com/mrFlick72/account-service) are synchronized with a secure AWS SQS channel, while the RSA key pair are created from KMS Customer Master Key stored on Dynamo, private key crypted via KMS of course.
+VAuthenticator implements front_channel single logout openid connect specification and part of session management, in particular only the needed to support a better single logout experience is implemented, however I planned to implement full session management as well

 ## Next Features
-* session management
+* back channel logout